Dog Colitis

 A good enzyme formula must contain a variety of enzymes that deconstruct the different amino acid combinations found in various types of proteins.

-• You want to make sure the enzymes formula that you purchase contains bromelain enzymes.
+• You want to make sure the enzyme formula that you purchase contains bromelain enzymes.
 Bromelain is a protease enzyme found in pineapples.
-Research shows bromelain is capable of splitting 30,000 chemical bonds per second and release that same number of amino acids from a protein.
+Research shows bromelain is capable of splitting 30,000 chemical bonds per second and releasing that same number of amino acids from a protein.

-• The enzymes formula you choose should include papain enzymes from papayas.
+• The enzyme formula you choose should include papain enzymes from papayas.
 Papain will digest most protein substrates more extensively than even pancreatic proteases.

-• Unlike with digestive enzymes, systemic enzymes must be absorbed into the bloodstream in order to be effective.
-Therefore, the systemic enzymes formula you buy must be protected in some way with an acid-resistant coating so that the systemic enzymes can pass through the acidic stomach intact when you take them on empty stomach.
+• Unlike digestive enzymes, systemic enzymes must be absorbed into the bloodstream to be effective.
+Therefore, the systemic enzymes formula you buy must be protected in some way with an acid-resistant coating so that the systemic enzymes can pass through the acidic stomach intact when you take them on an empty stomach.

 • Systemic enzymes need helpers in order to function optimally.
 These helpers are called cofactors and coenzymes and include vitamins and minerals.
-Therefore, when choosing a systemic enzymes formula, chose a formula that has an organic food rich in vitamins and minerals such as organic micro algae.
-The micro algae maximizes enzymes activity.
+Therefore, when choosing a systemic enzyme formula, choose a formula that has an organic food rich in vitamins and minerals such as organic microalgae.
+The microalgae maximizes enzyme activity.

 Information paraphrased from: